Effibot/pepper_virtual/README.md

 ### RVIZ

 You can visualize the model and topics in RVIZ.
-However, I found that adding trying th add any of the camera topics to RVIZ crashes the gazebo simulation...
+However, I found that trying to add any of the camera topics to RVIZ crashes the gazebo simulation...
 However, other topics work fine.

 1. Attach a new session as described in the previous step and source both the entrypoint and the workspace.
 2. Start RVIZ: `rosrun rviz rviz`
 3. Fix the global fixed frame!
-RVIZ expects a map, but per default, there is non.
-Set `Fixed Frame` in the `Global Options` to to `base_footprint`, to have everything be displayed relative to Pepper's base!
+RVIZ expects a map, but per default, there is none.
+Set `Fixed Frame` in the `Global Options` to `base_footprint`, to have everything be displayed relative to Pepper's base!
 4. Add the desired topics in the RVIZ GUI, for example `Add` --> `by topic` --> `pepper/laser_2/LaserScan`

 After adding multiple topics, you should have something similar to this: